Dynatrace/dynatrace-configuration-as-code/documentation/versioned_docs/version-1.6.0/intro.md

 slug: /
 ---

-Monaco is CLI tool that tool automates deployment of Dynatrace Monitoring Configuration to one or multiple Dynatrace environments.
+Monaco is CLI tool that automates deployment of Dynatrace Monitoring Configuration to one or multiple Dynatrace environments.

 ## Why monaco?